 Save this infographic and use it to build your brand persona.

-This can also be used for the development of your personal brand.
-Your persona’s would be based on who you want your personal brand to appeal to.
+Develop your personal brand using this.
+Base your persona on who you want your personal brand to appeal to.
 I hope you find this article helpful.

 Olatorera Oniru is an assiduous entrepreneur passionate about all things Africa.
 As CEO of Dressmeoutlet.com, she is currently leading initiatives to realize a pinnacle in Africa’s history whereby we would […]